MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/localization/index.md

 reflect the user’s currently selected locale.
 Use the second value to obtain the currently selected locale.

 ### NSCurrentLocaleDidChangeNotification

 iOS generates an `NSCurrentLocaleDidChangeNotification` when the user updates their locale.
-Applications can listen for this notification while they are running, and make appropriate changes to the UI.
+Applications can listen for this notification while they are running and can make appropriate changes to the UI.

 <a name="basics" />